ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

                 return committee, shard, slot
 ```

 A validator can use the following function to see if they are supposed to propose during their assigned committee slot.
 This function can only be run with a `state` of the slot in question.
-Proposer selection is only stable within the context of the current epoch.
+Proposer selection is only guaranteed to be stable within the current slot.

 ```python
 def is_proposer(state: BeaconState,